 One of these topics is military legal history.
 There are fascinating stories to be told about institutions within the military legal system and individuals that have shaped those institutions.
 Another is how the Constitution interacts with this system.
 The story of the Constitution and the military is complex and, at times, uncomfortable.
 It is somewhat unfinished business that deserves serious attention.
 Connected to this is understanding the assertion that military society is different and thus requires a different application of the law.
 What is this society?
 Why is it so different?
 How is it different?
 A third is holding up military legal practice to the light and examining it in light of its purpose, institutions, and history.
 And there are many more, to be sure.

-In the end, I am a trained lawyer and student of history.
+In the end, I am a trained lawyer but merely an amateur student of history.
 I’ve wanted to do this for a long time, and I hope you will enjoy it and interact with me on this journey.